niklas-vainio/cs224r-final-project/data_processing/README.md

 python merge_and_post_process_data.py --dir {path_to_directory} --output {output_file}
 ```

-The other scripts can be used for viewing and debugging the contents of .hdf5 files.
+The other scripts can be used for viewing and debugging the contents of .hdf5 files as well as other utilities.

+**Refer to the installation instructions in `og-gello` to configure an environment with OmniGibson and its dependencies.
+Some scripts additionally require `open3d` and `fpsample` to be installed.**